-- 5.1 The Council's Statement of Accounts are a financial summary of the Council's activities in support of its Vision 2020 and Strategic Priorities during the financial year 2018/19. - 5.2 Communication The draft Statement of Accounts is available on the Council's website and the period of public inspection has been advertised.
-The completion of the audit of the Council's Statement of Accounts will be published on the Council website on 31st July 2019.
+- 5.1 The Council's Statement of Accounts are a financial summary of the Council's activities in support of its Vision 2020 and Strategic Priorities during the financial year 2019/20. - 5.2 Communication The draft Statement of Accounts is available on the Council's website and the period of public inspection has been advertised.
+The completion of the audit of the Council's Statement of Accounts will be published on the Council website by 30th November 2020.
 The Statement of Accounts will also be made available on the website with a summary version of the accounts published in the Council's Annual Report.